| Read Time: 2 minutes | Personal Injury

 If you have suffered harm as a result of a dangerous product, you need to consult with a lawyer immediately.

-At the law offices of Flores, Tawney & Acosta, P.C., our skilled New Mexico product liability lawyers are available to review your case free of charge today.
+At the law offices of Tawney, Acosta & Chaparro P.C., our skilled New Mexico product liability lawyers are available to review your case free of charge today.

 For your free consultation, contact our law office today.